yuanzhongshang/GIFT/docs/documentation/04_GIFT_Example.md

 - R: Estimated correlation matrix of gene expressions.
 - n1: Sample size of eQTL data.
 - n2: Sample size of GWAS data.
-- gene: The gene name vector.
+- gene: The gene name vector, the order of the gene name should be consistent with that in Zscore_1.
 - pindex: A vector with each element represents the number of cis-SNPs for each gene.

 The optional inputs are: